juanesquintero/placetopay-driver/README.md

 # PlaceToPay Virtual Shop

-This project is a simple web app acting like a virtual shop with the PlaceToPay Web Checkout service.
-This project  is based on a Flask Monolithic template/skeleton develop by @juanesquintero, you can find the flaks templates here:
+This project is a simple web app develop in Python Flask framework, to simulate a virtual shop integrated with the PlaceToPay Web Checkout service.
+This project  is based on a Flask Monolithic template/skeleton develop by @juanesquintero, you can find the Flask templates here:

 https://gitlab.com/juanesquintero/flask-monolithic-template